mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 |                   |                           ---------->                           | sv users |
 | mfriendbook users |                                                                 |          |

-*Single view* example, would be where you may be maintaining in a particular *database a collection of users* and, among other things, you want to track whatever *arbitrary fields* you know about the *users* from some -- maybe a *third party API* that you're pulling in for *mflix* service.
+*Single view* example, would be where you may be maintaining in a particular *database, a collection of users* and, among other things, you want to track whatever *arbitrary fields* you know about the *users* from some -- maybe a *third party API* that you're pulling in for *mflix* service.
 And the same thing for *mfriendbook* service.
 So you have *multiple collections* that represent that *user* information.
 You want to *merge* it in periodically into your *single view - sv*.

 |                        sv.users                       |
 |:-----------------------------------------------------:|